yashpatel5400/stats604-project4/notebooks/report.md

 mlp = MetaPredictor(reg, window_size, keep_features)
 ```

-One main attraction of MLPs are that it allows for multitask regressions based on shared representations.
-It is particularly relevant here because the assumption of shared representation seems reasonable if we are predictive the response of same qualitative nature, temperature.
+One main attraction of MLPs is that it allows for multitask regressions based on shared representations.
+It is particularly relevant here because the assumption of shared representation is reasonable if we are predicting the response of same qualitative nature, temperature.
 We obtained pretty good results with this model, however, similar performance was obtained with ensemble methods with much less training time.
 So, we ended up choosing ensemble based models for deployment.

 ### Ensemble Methods

 Ensemble methods, like Boosting and Bagging, are powerful prediction models for tabular data that are known to generalize well in practice.
 These types of models contain sub-models of their own (like Regression trees) and make predictions by cleverly training and aggregating the predictions of these sub-models.
-In this section, we build weather prediction models based on Gradient Boosting and Random Forests - two popular Ensemble methods.
+In this section, we build weather prediction models based on Gradient Boosting and Random Forests - two popular ensemble methods.

-#### Gradient Boosted Trees
+#### Gradient-Boosted Trees

 Gradient Boosted Trees are an important class of Ensemble methods that trains a sequence of dependent Regression Trees.
 More specifically, Gradient Boosting trains Regression Trees sequentially, where the next Regression Tree is trained to correct the mistakes of the previously trained Tree.
 The Figure below captures this idea visually.